bit365/efcore-naming-converter/README.md

  ## Introduction

-This project provides a naming converter for Entity Framework Core to convert table and column names to specified naming conventions.
-The source code refers to the naming strategy implementation in the System.Text.Json library.
-We welcome suggestions to help us improve it.
+This project provides a naming converter for Entity Framework Core to support different database naming conventions.
+The source code passes System.Text.Json and EFCore.NamingConventions source code modified to support .NET 8.0 and .NET 9.0 versions.

 ## Installation